tpm2-software/tpm2-tools/man/tpm2_encryptdecrypt.1.md

     Optional.
 Specifies the output file path for either the encrypted or decrypted data, depending on option **-D**.
 If not specified, defaults to **stdout**.

+  * **-G**, **--mode**=_CIPHER\_MODE_ALGORITHM_:

+    The key algorithm associated with this object.
+It defaults to the objects mode or CFB if the objects mode is not configured.

+    It accepts friendly names just like -g option.
+    See section "Supported Public Object Algorithms" for a list of supported object algorithms.

+  * **-i**, **--iv**=_IV\_INPUT\_FILE_ : [ _IV\_OUTPUT\_FILE_ ]:

+  Optional.
+The initialization vector to use.
+Defaults to 0's.
+The specification syntax allows for an input file and output file source to be specified.
+The input file path is first, optionally followed by a colon ":" and the output iv path.
+This the output iv can be saved for subsequent calls when chaining.

 [common options](common/options.md)

 [common tcti options](common/tcti.md)